Ultimate San Bernardino Real Estate Investing Guide for 2026

 Mortgage Interest Rates

-Note investors acquire the interest rate of the mortgage loan notes that they purchase.
-Your investment return will be affected by the mortgage interest rate.
-Mortgage interest rates are significant to both performing and non-performing mortgage note buyers.
+Mortgage note investors acquire the interest rate of the mortgage loan notes that they buy.
+That interest rate will significantly affect your returns.
+Mortgage interest rates are important to both performing and non-performing mortgage note investors.

 Demographics